DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-qts.md

 ## QTS for non-UK citizens who qualified to teach outside the UK

-Depending on where you qualified, the subject you teach and your qualifications and experience, you may be able to use a new professional recognition service, Apply for QTS in England.
+Depending on where you qualified, the subject you teach and your qualifications and experience, you may be able to use a new professional recognition service called Apply for QTS in England.
 [Learn more about applying for QTS in England](/non-uk-teachers/teach-in-england-if-you-trained-overseas#english-qualified-teacher-status-qts).

 Many teachers will not meet the requirements for QTS.
 If you’re not eligible, you may be able to [find an alternative route to QTS which better suits your circumstances](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk).